 Bankruptcy is part of American history as well, going back to the Constitution.
 It even predates the Bill of Rights.
 The right of Congress to establish laws for bankruptcy appears in the 1789 Constitution in Article I, Section 8.
 The Bill of Rights wasn’t adopted until 1791.
 Why?
 Some of the Founding Fathers of this country, among them Patrick Henry and Thomas Jefferson, had severe debt trouble.
 Much of President Jefferson’s property, including his home, Monticello, was sold after his death to pay his debts.

-Many famous people have filed for bankruptcy or had serious debt problems, among them Walt Disney, Michael Jackson, Donald Trump’s companies (6 times), and Stan Lee.
+Many famous people have filed for bankruptcy or had severe debt problems, among them President Harry S Truman, Walt Disney, Donald Trump’s companies (6 times), Willie Nelson, and Cyndi Lauper.
 And, of course, the number of multi-billion dollar corporations that have filed is too large to mention.

 So why the shame?